Burial costs in Australia: a peaceful cemetery among gum trees at dawn

 • Death certificate

-Common extras not in the base package: embalming ($550 to $1,600), viewing ($0 to $660), elaborate flowers ($200 to $2,090), mourning cars, catering, livestreaming, and order of service booklets.
+Common extras not in the base package: embalming ($550 to $1,600), viewing, flowers ($200 to $500, more for elaborate tributes), mourning cars, catering, livestreaming, and order of service booklets.

-The 2023 Australian Seniors Cost of Death Report found that consumer-reported total out-of-pocket spend on a basic burial averaged $11,039.
+The 2023 Australian Seniors Cost of Death Report found that consumer-reported total out-of-pocket spend on a burial averaged $11,039.
 This figure includes extras and disbursements not in the base package.

 Cemetery charges: the costs that drive burials higher